igordejanovic/parglare/docs/handling_errors.md

 get expected symbols in this state use `context.state.actions.keys()`.

 To get information about the error use `error` object.
-E.g. to get expected symbols at this position for which parser can succesfully continue use `error.symbols_expected`.
+E.g. to get expected symbols at this position for which parser can successfully continue use `error.symbols_expected`.

 The recovery function should modify the head (e.g. its position and/or